Don Money: Coaching career

 Money began his minor league coaching career as manager of the Class A Oneonta Tigers from 1987 to 1988.
 He became manager of the Class A Beloit Snappers in 1998.
 After seven years at Beloit, he moved up to the Brewers' Double-A affiliate, the Huntsville Stars in 2005.
 In 2007, Money was named the Southern League's Manager of the Year as voted upon by the league's field managers, radio broadcasters, and print media.
 On May 14, 2008, he became the winningest manager in Stars' history; he finished the season with 275 victories.
 Money managed the Nashville Sounds, Milwaukee's Triple-A club, from 2009 to 2011.
 Following the 2011 season, he became Milwaukee's special instructor of player development.

 Brewers Walk of Fame

 In 2005, Money was inducted into the Milwaukee Brewers Walk of Fame at American Family Field.
 He was inducted along with one of his former Brewers managers, Harvey Kuenn.
 Money said that his induction was "the greatest honor of all" of his baseball career.

 Personal life

-Money's grandson, Buddy Kennedy is an outfielder with the Arizona Diamondbacks.
+Money's grandson, Buddy Kennedy, has also played in MLB.